porkfactor/SXS810/README.md

-# astro
+# SXS810

-Collection of Jupyter notebooks
+Collection of simple python utilities written as part of an assessment for OU module SXS810-19K.